MCamp859/hello-world/quantization-aware-training-and-inference.md

 -  One of the following processors:

     -  Intel® Xeon® Platinum 8370C Processor @ 2.80GHz (16 vCPUs).
+        -   At least 64 GB RAM.

     -  Intel® Xeon® Processor with NVIDIA* GPU.

--  At least 64 GB RAM.
+        -   At least 112 GB RAM.

 -  At least 256 GB hard drive.